 Every consumer wants to find the best option.
 They do their best in managing risk by taking their time in evaluating alternatives.

-They need to know that they have found the best deal possible to satisfy their needs.
+They need to know that they have found the best deal or consumer choice possible to satisfy their needs.
 This stage is critical for risk management and to help the consumer arrive at the best logical conclusion for their purchase decision.

-This negative feedback might include things like the vendor’s reputation, input from family friends, peers, and the warranty duration of the product.
-It might also include the convenience of the location of the vendor and any time pressure that may be associated with the purchase of the product or service.
+This negative feedback might include things like the word of mouth of previous customers, customer reviews/consumer reviews, the vendor’s reputation, input from family friends, peers, and the warranty duration of the product.
+It might also include the convenience of the location of the vendor and any time pressure associated with the purchase of the product or service.

 Evaluation of Decision